-Section 1061.15(a) of the Code establishes the requirement to submit consolidated financial statements including the result of operations for each member of the Group of Related Entities doing business in Puerto Rico.
-About this, the Administrative Determination No. 14-07, establishes that this requirement will be considered as met by means of the filing of Form AS 2652.1, which must include the information corresponding to each entity member of the Group of Related Entities, including those that do not have the requirement to file the financial statements.
+Also, Section 1061.15(a) of the Code establishes the requirement to submit consolidated financial statements including the result of operations for each member of the group of related entities doing business in Puerto Rico.
+About this, Administrative Determination No. 14-07 of March 12, 2014, establishes that this requirement will be considered as met by means of the filing of Form AS 2652.1, which must include the information corresponding to each member of the Group of Related Entities, including those that do not have the requirement to file the financial statements.